shijithpk/twitter_list_mgmt/README.md

 tlm.add_to_list1_from_multiple_lists(list1, multiple_lists)
 ```

 3. Remove members from your list who are in another list with this method, 'list1' being your list.
-A possible use case for this would be if you have a twitter list that's a mix of designers and developers, and you want to make it designers only.
+Let's say you have a twitter list that's a mix of designers and developers, and you want it to have designers only.
 You can remove many of the developers from it by getting a curated list of developers.
-Using this function, if anyone's in that list, they'll be removed from your list.
+Using this function, if any developer's in that list, they'll be removed from your list.
 ```
 tlm.remove_from_list1_based_on_list2(list1, list2)
 ```